 Despite popular notions, charisma doesn’t just come in one bold flavor.
-Nor is it some rare magic that a few brilliant or beautiful people are born with.
-Instead, the latest thinking and research suggests that charisma is as varied as ice cream.
-It’s found among all sorts of folks, in every walk of life.
+Nor is it some rare magic that only a few brilliant or beautiful people are born with.
+Instead, research suggests that charisma is as varied as ice cream.
+A 2018 study published in the Journal of Personality and Social Psychology even created a General Charisma Inventory with points that varied from leadership skills to general approachability.
+Charisma is found among all sorts of folks, in every walk of life.

 And it can be learned.

 If you’re like me, this news might spark alarming visions at first: visions of slimy politicians/car salesmen/name-a-stereotype who use practiced smiles and hand gestures to win you over while telling whoppers about the economy or highway mileage.
 But that’s not true charisma, and the fact that you see through it is proof.

 “Because human beings are such fantastic lie detectors—and we do detect micro-expressions as fast as 17 milliseconds—you can’t fake charisma,” says Olivia Fox Cabane, author of The Charisma Myth: How Anyone Can Master the Art and Science of Personal Magnetism.
 “You have to feel genuine emotion.”

 “People see charisma as charm or an ability to manipulate, and I see it as the opposite—I see it as completely being in your truth,” says author, sociologist and life coach Martha Beck.
 “The word charisma literally means someone who has a connection to the gods, somebody who can reach into the numinous or unseen world and bring back messages.
 I kind of still see it that way.
 When you go to a seminar with a really charismatic person, you have the feeling [of], Oh, I can trust this person.
 They are giving me something from a source that is true.”

 So if you really want to be liked, trusted and listened to, work on your own mind first.